How to Use Appdome AppID In Mobile Bot Defense

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Use Appdome AppID™ on Mobile apps using Appdome
+How to Implement Use Appdome AppID™ in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Use Appdome AppID™ without an SDK or gateway: